Behind the Mask (album): Recording

-In need of a new producer, the band hired Greg Ladanyi, who had worked on some of Don Henley's solo albums.
-Although Buckingham did play acoustic guitar on the title track, Behind the Mask deviated from the ornate production found on earlier Fleetwood Mac albums in favor of adult oriented rock.
+Behind the Mask deviated from the ornate production found on earlier Fleetwood Mac albums in favor of adult-oriented rock.
 As noted by Nicks, the album was easier to record compared to their other work.
 "It's not that we didn't take as much time, it's more that the time that we did take was quality time.
 So it therefore did not seem to take nearly as long."
+She explained that the dynamics in the band were more positive due to the lack of serious arguments and disagreements and that the experience was the equivalent of "being in the greatest eighth grade class in school."